Preface to the Chinese edition of After Tamerlane: The Global History of Empire Since 1405 (2008).

 Darwin’s work plays global history studies and imperial studies against each other.
 He criticizes the left-wing tradition in global history from Immanuel Wallerstein to Andre Gunder Frank from a “new imperial history” perspective, and then deconstructs Hobson and Lenin’s critique of imperialism by considering empire as a universal historical phenomenon from a “global history” perspective.
 The resulting “global imperial history” dovetails with Halford Mackinder’s geopolitics.
 Mackinder’s work from the outset suggested that Eurasian relations should not be analyzed in isolation, and his geopolitics were in service of European imperialist expansion into the “Eurasian continent” that has Darwin’s attention, albeit under a different lens.
 Darwin argues that Eurasian empires were evenly matched for centuries, and that European empires rise to overwhelming dominance only after the 18th century.
 What were the factors that led to this “Great Divergence”?
 According to Darwin, the “Eurasian Revolution.”
 This revolution in turn comprises three intertwined revolutions: geopolitical, economic (industrial), and cultural (“civilizational”).
 Given that economic and cultural factors were already emphasized by classical theories, Darwin’s greatest contribution is then the introduction of the geopolitical one (“A Geopolitical Revolution” is the first subheading of Ch.
 4).

-From a geopolitical point of view, Darwin emphasizes how the discovery of the New World transformed the concept of Europe, with European colonies in Russia and the Americans and Oceania coming to be considered part of a “Greater Europe,” and how the silver of the Americas allowed Europeans “marginally to attach themselves to the Asian economic train.”
+From a geopolitical point of view, Darwin emphasizes how the discovery of the New World transformed the concept of Europe, with European colonies in Russia and the Americas and Oceania coming to be considered part of a “Greater Europe,” and how the silver of the Americas allowed Europeans “marginally to attach themselves to the Asian economic train.”
 [12] Meanwhile, and perhaps more importantly, the collapse of Napoleon’s empire in the early 19th century broke the geopolitical balance of power among the empires within Europe, leading to the expansion of the Russian Empire towards the heart of the continent and the British Empire towards the seas, attacking Eurasia from the north and south, encroaching on the geopolitical space of Eastern empires.
 It was during the century-long “Great Game” between the British Empire and Tsarist Russia that the British occupied and colonized India, thus acquiring a springboard from which to conquer East Asia.
 From then on, Britain dominated the maritime world, prompting the rise of global free trade.
 The “Industrial Revolution” furnished the good quality and low cost products with which Britain would subdue the last Eastern empire: China would be overcome through trade.
 The project of “Greater Europe” thus gave impetus to geopolitical revolution and economic revolution, and the ensuing developmental gap led to a cultural revolution where Europeans would portray themselves as bringing “civilization” to people suffering from backwards “barbarism,” premised on the myth of Eastern “stagnation.”
 These three intertwined revolutions pushed Europe to finally overtake Asia on the Eurasian continent, and sealed the fate of Asia’s decline.

 This geopolitical account of the “Great Divergence” is very insightful, but Darwin overlooks two fundamental questions regarding the history of global empire.
 One is the “Zheng He Mystery.”
 That is, Ming Dynasty China was fully capable of global maritime navigation, and fleet admiral Zheng He had already discovered the continent we now know as Africa, so why did China not seize the opportunity to dominate the world back then, as Europeans would later do?
 The second is the “Mystery of the Great Voyage.”
 That is, why did Europeans risk so much on such an expedition?
 Truly understanding the geopolitical basis of the “Great Divergence” requires us to consider these two questions together.